euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Dimensionality Reduction
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The resulting 300--dimensional word2vec vectors are projected down to 2D using the t-SNE Python implementation in scikit-learn [Ped11].
+The resulting 300-dimensional word2vec vectors are projected down to 2D using the t-SNE Python implementation in scikit-learn [Ped11].

-In the dimensionality reduction step, the 300--dimensional word vectors are projected down to a two--dimensional space so that they can be easily visualized in a 2D coordinate system (see Fig. 2).
+In the dimensionality reduction step, the 300-dimensional word vectors are projected down to a two-dimensional space so that they can be easily visualized in a 2D coordinate system (see Fig. 2).

 .. figure:: tsne_dimensionality_reduction.png